How do you review your year? What are the best end of year reflection questions?

 It’s the smallest actions that can lead to big results.
 Don’t be discouraged, instead, change your focus.

-Stop looking at the outcome of your goals, and instead look at the actions, habits, and small steps you are making.
+Stop looking at the outcome of your goals, and instead look at the actions, habits, and small steps you are making you improve yourself and your relationships.
 They are your building blocks for success.

 Even if that action seems insignificant, I promise you it isn’t.
 Keep doing those actions and tiny habits, they teach you how to be successful.